 If your commercial property is riddled with construction defects, call Burg Simpson’s Denver construction defect attorneys at 303-792-5595 to help recover the compensation you deserve.

 Normally, we work on a contingency basis.
 The fee we earn is established as a part of whatever recovery we secure on your behalf.
-In other words, we only get paid if we’re able to secure compensation for you.
-If we don’t win your case, then you don’t have to pay us a thing.
+In other words, we only get paid if we are able to secure compensation for you.
+If we do not win your case, then you do not have to pay us a thing.
 If you work with us on your claim, everything will be detailed in a written fee agreement.
 You can go over all the details of our Fees and Costs.

 CONTACT BURG SIMPSON CONSTRUCTION DEFECT LAW FIRM NOW